fjlopez/ctl-jvm/README.md

 ## INSPIRE and CTL-JVM

-Check out our [INSPIRE test suites](https://github.com/fjlopez/ctl-jvm/tree/master/inspire).
+Check out our [INSPIRE test suites](https://github.com/fjlopez/ctl-jvm/tree/master/inspire) for Discovery and View services.
+They are based in the latest versions of the [Technical Guidance for the implementation](http://inspire.jrc.ec.europa.eu/index.cfm/pageid/5) documents.
 These test suites are available in:
 * English
 * Spanish